Garden Series: Natural Garden Design 2.0

 - RSVP: Reservations are required.
 Limited seating available.

-Part two of our Creating a Teaching Garden series will review site assessment, natural garden design, soil, garden elements, planting, and maintenance care.
-This series will dig deeper and cover areas from the ground up and beyond, including the historical and agricultural customs of the food we eat.
+Part two of our Natural Garden Design series will review site assessment, natural garden design, soil, garden elements, planting, and care/maintenance.
+This 5-week series will dig deeper, covering areas from the ground up and beyond, including the historical and agricultural customs of the food we eat.
 Students will gain a deeper understanding of garden diagnostics to ensure the continued success of the garden.

-There is NO pre-requisite for this series.
+Natural Garden Design 1.0 is NOT a pre-requisite for this series.
 This series is approved for PDE credit for CCSD teachers!

 Herbs: Creating Synergy in the Garden